 Intro.
 19. While acknowledging that the concept of ALICs can be very broad, in the context of this Guide it refers to a contract or a series of interrelated contracts involving a transaction of tenure and related rights for a specified period of time (excluding sales) between investors and the grantors of those tenure rights (e.g. leases or concession agreements), as well as related agreements between investors and other stakeholders such as local communities (e.g. community development agreement).
-In practice, as discussed further (Chapter 4.I.B), tenure of land may be held or owned by individuals, families, companies or groups and can encompass one or more rights within a "bundle of rights" (e.g. the right to occupy, use, develop, enjoy and withdraw benefits from the land; the right to restrict others' access to the land; or the right to manage, sell or bequeath the land).
+In practice, as discussed further (Chapter 4.I.B), tenure of land may be held by individuals, families, companies or groups and can encompass one or more rights within a "bundle of rights" (e.g. the right to occupy, use, develop, enjoy and withdraw benefits from the land; the right to restrict others' access to the land; or the right to manage, sell or bequeath the land).
 Land holding does not necessarily need to be formally recognised in the written law of the domestic legal system.
 Some legitimate tenure right holders, for instance, may have their rights to and over land recognised through unwritten customs and practices.
 Moreover, it should be noted that ALICs may concern agricultural lands which are not necessarily used for the production of food but may serve other purposes such as agricultural bioenergy production.

 Intro.
-20. At the outset, it is important to recognise - in line with the VGGT and CFS-RAI Principles - that the Guide encourages alternative models of agricultural investments which do not involve the definitive transactions of tenure and related
+20. At the outset, it is important to recognise - in line with the VGGT and CFS RAI Principles - that the Guide encourages alternative models of agricultural investments which do not involve large-scale leasing agreements with a very long period or definitive transactions of tenure and related rights to investors.

-&lt;sup>14 FAO.
-2016.
-Responsible governance of tenure and the law: a guide for lawyers and other legal service providers.
-Governance of Tenure Technical Guide No. 5, p.
-19. rights to investors.
 This refers to investments both by and with smallholder farmers, as well as partnerships with them and local communities, such as through responsible contract farming or other supply arrangements.
-This approach is consistent with the VGGT which explicitly encourage States to "support investments by smallholders as well as public and private smallholder-sensitive investments [...] [c]onsidering that smallholder producers and their organizations in developing countries provide a major share of agricultural investments that contribute significantly to food security, nutrition, poverty eradication and environmental resilience".
-It also bears mentioning that the various forms and models of investment are not necessarily mutually exclusive, and they are to be considered as an alternative to an investment involving a transaction of tenure and related rights or for possible use in connection with such an investment (e.g. a nucleus estate with contract farming arrangements in place with local farmers).
+15 This approach is consistent with the VGGT which explicitly encourage States to "support investments by smallholders as well as public and private smallholder-sensitive investments [...] [c]onsidering that smallholder producers and their organizations in developing countries provide a major share of agricultural investments that contribute significantly to food security, nutrition, poverty eradication environmental resilience".
+16 It also bears mentioning that the various forms and models of investment are not necessarily mutually exclusive, and they are to be considered as an alternative to an investment involving a transaction of tenure and related rights or for possible use in connection with such an investment (e.g. a nucleus estate with contract farming arrangements in place with local farmers).
 Recognising that ALICs nevertheless continue to occur, this Guide seeks to provide contractual guidance to promote more responsible investment.